-Reasoning behind the Presidential Cycle
+The Reasoning behind the Presidential Cycle

-Is the Presidential Cycle Accurate?
+Is the Cycle Accurate?

 Case Study: Performance of the S&P 500 during Presidential Election Cycles

+Thank you for reading CFI’s explanation of the Presidential Cycle theory.
 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.